benswift/benswift.github.io/_posts/2020-07-15-acmc2020-organising-my-first-virtual-conference.md

   [a fair bit of
   work](https://github.com/australasian-computer-music-association/acmc2020/pulse)
-  requiring a fair amount of web development experience to get it to that point (a big shoutout to Charles Martin who was a big help with this)
+  requiring a fair amount of web development experience to get it to that point (Charles Martin helped me a lot with this)

 - a static site which is automatically populated based on data in a CSV or YAML file is a good option for a conference like this---it means as long as